InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 ![Home Assistant Check Config](images/check_config.png)

 ## Patch GPIO code for the Orange Pi
-This step will not be necessary ocne [Mikal Still's GPIO patches](https://github.com/home-assistant/home-assistant/pull/19732) have been merged.
+This step will not be necessary once [Mikal Still's GPIO patches](https://github.com/home-assistant/home-assistant/pull/19732) have been merged.

 - In the Addon Store, under Community Hass.IO Addons, install "SSH and Web Terminal"
 - The SSH daemon authenticates via your public key.
 If you don't have one generated already, build one new with `ssh-keygen`